Low-noise road surfaces – semi-dense asphalt (SDA)

 Building materials

-The quality of the building materials lays the foundation for a successful SDA surface.
-Even befo...
+The quality of the building materials lays the foundation for a quality SDA surface.
+Even before ...

 Asphalt mixture